JKSmate01/Zcryption/README.md

 - For decryption, the program extracts files from the password-protected zip archives using the passwords from the list.

 Feel free to modify the program according to your specific requirements or extend its functionality as needed.

+# Author
+Zcryption is developed by Máté Jakus.